bangsluke/bangsluke.github.io/docusaurus/docs/SDLC/02-planning-and-design.md

 ## Planning Phase

-**Planning** involves defining the scope, objectives, and feasibility of the project.
+**Planning** involves defining the scope, objectives, and <Tooltip text="feasibility" definition="An assessment of whether a project is technically, economically, and legally realistic to deliver." /> of the project.
 It starts with requirement gathering - understanding exactly what the stakeholders need.

-- **Feasibility Study:** Can we build it? (e.g. technical, economic, legal checks).
+- **<Tooltip text="Feasibility Study" definition="A structured analysis to determine if a proposed project is practical and worth pursuing." />:** Can we build it? (e.g. technical, economic, legal checks).
 - **Requirement Analysis:** Detailed breakdown of features (functional and non-functional).
 - **Project Scheduling:** Estimating timelines, resources, and costs (often using Agile methodologies).